-On Tuesday, March 12th, City of Phoenix residents will vote in a Special Election to fill a vacancy for Mayor, for a term that expires January 2, 2020.
+On Tuesday, March 12th, City of Phoenix residents will vote in a Special Election.
+To see a list of polling locations click here.

 In the spirit of informed voter-ship, we asked each candidate where they stood on issues affecting our libraries.
 Here are their responses for your review:

 Your decision affects the immediate future of your library.
 Cast your vote on Tuesday, March 12th!

 |Are you a member of the Friends of the Phoenix Public Library?||Yes.||I am not.|

 |How have you supported Phoenix Public Library in the past?||

 On council, I have consistently advocated and voted for restoring library hours and expanding funding for its many programs that provide such valuable support to our residents—from College Depot for aspiring students, to our Workforce Connection Centers to get people residents advance in their careers, to the hive @ central and its discovery space for budding entrepreneurs.
 I also try hard to support library-related events—I believe I was the only mayoral candidate to show up and recognize library volunteers this year.

 |Growing up in Phoenix in a family of six raised primarily by a single mother, we had limited means.
 As a result, it was the public schools I attended, the Boys and Girls Club, summer jobs through the Urban League, and city assets such as its parks, swimming pools, community centers, and yes, libraries that served as our safety net.